 Figure XXX.
 Disease map chart showing how to alter the zoom.

+For risk analysis studies the risk graphs are shown for males and females.

 7 Export

 The export tab allows a user to export the results of a completed study as a zip file.
 Select the study to display using the dropdown at the top of the page.
 Initially a preview of the extract (input data) and map (result) tables are shown.
 Enter a range of rows and click the refresh button to preview further rows.
 The map container shows either the study or comparison area.